I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/portcls/nf-portcls-iportwavertstream-mapallocatedpages.md

 <p>A WaveRT miniport driver should not require software access to the audio buffer itself.</p>

-<p><code>MapAllocatedPages</code> is similar in operation to the <a href="https://msdn.microsoft.com/library/windows/hardware/ff554629">MmMapLockedPagesSpecifyCache</a> function.
+<p><code>MapAllocatedPages</code> is similar in operation to the <a href="..\wdm\nf-wdm-mmmaplockedpagesspecifycache.md">MmMapLockedPagesSpecifyCache</a> function.
 The miniport driver is responsible for unmapping the memory prior to freeing it.
-For more information, see <a href="https://msdn.microsoft.com/library/windows/hardware/ff536934">IPortWaveRTStream::UnmapAllocatedPages</a>.</p>
+For more information, see <a href="audio.iportwavertstream_unmapallocatedpages">IPortWaveRTStream::UnmapAllocatedPages</a>.</p>

-<p>Since the Windows audio stack does not support a mechanism to express memory access alignment requirements for buffers, audio drivers must select a caching type for mapped memory buffers that does not impose platform-specific alignment requirements.
-In other words, the caching type used by the audio driver for mapped memory buffers, must not make assumptions about the memory alignment requirements for any specific platform.</p>

-<p>This method maps the physical memory pages in the MDL  into kernel-mode virtual memory.
-Typically, the miniport driver calls this method if it requires software access to the scatter-gather list for an audio buffer.
-In this case, the storage for the scatter-gather list must have been allocated by the <b>IPortWaveRTStream::AllocatePagesForMdl</b> or <b>IPortWaveRTStream::AllocateContiguousPagesForMdl</b> method. </p>

-<p>A WaveRT miniport driver should not require software access to the audio buffer itself.</p>

-<p><code>MapAllocatedPages</code> is similar in operation to the <a href="https://msdn.microsoft.com/library/windows/hardware/ff554629">MmMapLockedPagesSpecifyCache</a> function.
-The miniport driver is responsible for unmapping the memory prior to freeing it.
-For more information, see <a href="https://msdn.microsoft.com/library/windows/hardware/ff536934">IPortWaveRTStream::UnmapAllocatedPages</a>.</p>

 ## -requirements
 <table>